musteka-la/js-datastore-pubsub/README.md

 - `peerId` (`PeerId` [Instance](https://github.com/libp2p/js-peer-id)): peer identifier object.
 - `validator` (Object): containing validate function and select function.
 - `subscriptionKeyFn` (function): function to manipulate the key topic received according to the needs, as well as to block the message received to be published.
+- `keyEncoders` (Object) - optional object to aid in encoding and decoding keys, with the following properties
+- `keyEncoders.keyToTopic` (function) - convert a key to a topic
+- `keyEncoders.topicToKey` (function) - convert a topic to a key
+- `keyEncoders.keyToStoreKey` (function) - convert a key to a datastore key

 Note: `validator` object must be composed by two functions, `validate (data, key, callback)` and `select (receivedRecord, currentRecord, callback)`. `validate` aims to verify if a new record received by pubsub is valid to be stored locally by the node.
 If it is valid and the node already has a local record stored, `select` is the function provided to be responsible for deciding which record is the best (newer) between the already stored and the received through pubsub.
 A `validator` example can be found at: TODO (js-ipns)